 The amount of child maintenance support is calculated on the basis on the child’s maintenance needs and the parents' maintenance capacity.
 The child’s maintenance needs refer to the sum of money that is needed to support the child on a monthly basis.
 It includes, for example, food and clothing costs and possible day care fees.
 The child’s maintenance needs are divided between the parents in accordance with their maintenance capacity.
 Maintenance capacity is calculated by subtracting taxes and other obligatory costs from the parent’s income.
-You can ask your municipality’s child welfare supervisor (lastenvalvoja) to help you calculate the amount of child maintenance support.
+You can ask a child welfare supervisor (lastenvalvoja) to help you calculate the amount of child maintenance support.

 If parents cannot reach an agreement concerning child maintenance support, they can ask family mediation to help.
 Ultimately, the matter will be solved in a district court.
 More information on family mediation is available on the InfoFinland web page Divorce.

 Child maintenance allowance

 In some situations, the parent who is living with the child can apply for child maintenance allowance (elatustuki) from Kela.

 You can apply for child maintenance allowance from Kela in the following situations:

 - You are entitled to child support from the other parent, but they have not paid it.